 This is probably the most important vacation money-saving tip of all.
 Monitoring your expenses is always a good idea, not only on vacation.
 It can give you a clearer picture of where exactly your money goes and see if you can afford some splurging out or need to curb unnecessary spending for a while.

 And with Finmatex app, you don’t need to keep a spreadsheet or notes on your phone to do so.
 You can keep all your accounts in one place and track every dollar that comes in and goes out automatically.
 Categorize your transactions, create a budget, set financial goals, get detailed reports, and more with only one app!
-Start your 30-day free trial now and take full control over your money!
+Start your 1-week free trial now and take full control over your money!
 Download Finmatex app is available on Android and iOS.